rekasa7000/rekasa7000/README.md

 # About Me:

-I am currently the lead full-stack developer of Kloudtech.
+I am currently the lead software engineer of Kloudtech.

 ## Socials: